Tom Bender (footballer): Under 19

 Bender was called up for the Wales under-19 side on 18 April for a friendly against Northern Ireland.
 But he didn't feature in the game.

 On 10 October 2010 Bender was called up for three 2011 UEFA European Under-19 Football Championship qualification games against Turkey, Iceland and Kazakhstan.
 Bender played in the 3 – 3 draw against Turkey.
 He also came on as a sub against Iceland and Kazakhstan.

 Bender was named in a squad for a warm-weather training camp from 3 to 8 April 2011.

 Bender was called up for the 2011 UEFA European Under-19 Football Championship elite qualification matches in Norway.
 Bender withdrew from the squad to finish the season with Colchester.

 In September 2011 Bender was involved in three games in the Qualifying round of the 2012 UEFA European Under-19 Championship.
 He captained the team against Belgium but was subbed off, He played the full 90 minutes as captain against Scotland and in the third game he came off the bench to score against Slovenia.

 Under 21

-Bender was called up as a stand-by player for the Wales under-21 side for a friendly against Malta on 10 August 2010.
+Bender was called up as a standby player for the Wales under-21 side for a friendly against Malta on 10 August 2010.
 He was named on the bench for the game, coming on to make his debut as a substitute in place of David Stephens.

 Bender was also named in the squad for 2011 UEFA European Under-21 Football Championship qualification Group 3 matches against Italy and Hungary.
-But he didn't feature in those games.
+But he did not feature in those games.

-Bender was put on the Stand-By list for a friendly against Austria on 17 November.
+Bender was put on the standby list for a friendly against Austria on 17 November.
 Bender was called up on 15 November to be part of the squad for the friendly against Austria.
 Bender came on as a 79th minute sub against Austria as Wales won the game 1 – 0.